hall-n/hall-n.github.io/Thesis/Thesis.md

 In one example from 1650, the head of a temple of the goddess Benzaiten in Enoshima complained that local fisherman were selling the deity's amulets and leading travelers to their own establishments, instead of telling them how to reach the temple's lodgings.
 This resulted in a loss of income for the temple, thus they petitioned the shrine and temple magistrate in Edo to put a stop to what they felt were illegitimate inns.
 The response from the magistrate was a compromise, allowing the private non-temple affiliated inns to be run when there was an overflow of travelers which the temple could not accommodate.
 As for the amulet distribution, it could continue as long as "those who benefited from it also provide services to the temple" (ibid, 306).
 Despite this ruling, the fishermen and other local entrepreneurs continued to target pilgrims, and over the decades tensions between them and the temple persisted.
 Nenzi observes the temple's efforts of commercialism in response to this, as they offered various accommodations packages and special amenities and provided elaborate meals and entertainment to guests.
 The attractions that drew pilgrims to this area thus developed into a commodification of local history and regional specialties, revealing a new common type of pilgrim that Nenzi calls the "consumer tourist" (ibid 286).
 As reflected in the woodblock print of the late eighteenth century (figure 2), pilgrims that combined religious sentiment with touristic intent  became a common sight in Enoshima.
 "As commercialism burgeoned and the historical icons of the past became the trinkets and menu items of the present, the modalities of the interaction between visitors and sites also expanded dramatically, taking on new nuances that did not replace but complemented the old ones" (Nenzi 2008, 154).
 By the nineteenth century the number of pilgrims grew to the point that the temple infrastructure could not handle their accommodation, which lessened the tensions between competition.
 Pilgrimage was clearly a key point in the economic growth of this region.

-![Fishing at Iwaya on Enoshima](Enoshima.jpg "Fishing at Iwaya on Enoshima") Figure 2: *Fishing at Iwaya on Enoshima*, Kitagawa Utamaro.
+![Fishing at Iwaya on Enoshima](Enoshima.jpg "Fishing at Iwaya on Enoshima") Figure 2: Tourists enjoying fishing at Enoshima, by Kitagawa Utamaro.
 *Source*: The Cleveland Museum of Art

 A similar trend of competing for the profits from pilgrims can also be observed in the region around the Ōyama shrine and temple complex, where in the latter part of the eighteenth-century quarrels arose over packhorse fares and lodgings of pilgrims (Nenzi 2004, 308).
 By 1840 local inn and village leaders made an agreement to resolve the issues of lost profit from pilgrims by lowering ferry fares and elimination of regional tolls, which had been causing travelers to choose alternate routes.
 "These official ordinances and self-imposed codes of conduct intended to regulate the proliferation of traffic indicate the growing complexity of the space of travel and the increasing weight of consumer logic" (ibid, 309).
 The importance of this consumer logic surrounding pilgrimage is also noticed by other historians, as Ambros (2008) as she observes how providers of services and goods catered to the growing desires of pilgrims, which fueled the regional economy and over time they came to rely on Ōyama pilgrimage.